kareemabulez/Author-Identification/README.md

-void remove (K) //remove a given word from the table double get(K)//return the frequency (count / (double) totalCount()) for a given Key boolean isEmpty()//are there any keys in the table? int size()//how many keys are in the table int totalCount()//total sum of all the counts
+void remove (K) //remove a given word from the table double get(K)//return the frequency (count / (double) totalCount()) for a given Key boolean isEmpty()//are there any keys in the table? int size()//how many keys are in the / int totalCount()//total sum of all the counts
 ```